Perhaps you want to invest in Melbourne’s property market but don’t know where to start.

 Auction clearance rates also give a great "in time" indication of the mood of Melbourne property buyers and sellers and Melbourne's auction market data show that the market has recovered its "mojo."

-Melbourne’s clearance rates held up well throughout 2023 and started 2024 strongly.
+Melbourne’s clearance rates held up well throughout 2023 and have been stable throughout 2024.

 I believe demographics (such as population growth, family formation, how we want to live, and where we want to live) as well as the wealth of the nation will be the main long-term drivers of our property market and will be much more important than the short-term fluctuations created by interest-rate rises, inflation or government intervention.